-Windows 10 includes a new feature called Compact OS.
+Windows 11/10 includes a new feature called Compact OS.
 Using the built-in compact.exe tool, you can reduce the size of the operating system & run it from compressed files, similar to WIMBoot.
-This post talks about the Compact OS feature in Windows 10 and tells you how to compress the OS files to save the precious hard disk space.
+This post discusses the Compact OS feature in Windows 11/10 and tells you how to compress the OS files to save precious hard disk space.

-Before talking about the compact feature in Windows 10, let’s take a quick look at the WIMBoot feature in Windows 8.1.
+Before talking about the compact feature in Windows 11/10, let’s take a quick look at the WIMBoot feature in Windows 8.1.
 The feature was brought in Windows 8.1 to let users save space on devices with lower memory.
 Windows 8.1, as such, takes about 9GB.
-If users implement WIMBoot, the device space occupied, shrinks to 3GB.
+If users implement WIMBoot, the device space occupied shrinks to 3GB.

 WIMBoot stands for Windows Image Boot.
 Instead of decompressing all the operating system files, it decompresses files as and when required and then again compresses them back to the INSTALL.WIM.
-The Install.wim file is about 3GB in size and allows plenty of space to be stored.
+The Install.wim file is about 3GB and allows plenty of storage space.
 Using this method, you don’t need a recovery file as the WIMBoot file (Install.wim) is used for restructuring the operating system when needed.

-The WIMBoot feature discussed above is brought to Windows 10 with some modifications.
+The WIMBoot feature discussed above is brought to Windows 11/10 with some modifications.
 The best part is that with Windows 10, you do not need a separate recovery file for a System Reset.
-Thus, around 6GB space is released for your apps and software.
+Thus, around 6GB of space is released for your apps and software.

-The OS files are there and you will see that the operating system creates restore points at regular intervals or before downloading Windows 10 updates.
-The system restore points take up space.
+The OS files are there, and you will see that the operating system creates restore points at regular intervals or before downloading Windows 10 updates.
+The system restores points that take up space.

-Windows 10 will take around 3.x GB of space if compacted.
+Windows 11/10 will take around 3 GB of space if compacted.
 Let’s say 1GB is allocated to System Restore.
-That way the operating system will take up a little more space.
-It is a good thing that Windows 10 allows you to set up how much storage do you wish to set apart for System Restore.
-Thus if compact Windows 10 takes up 3GB and you’ve set up 1GB for system restore, the total space occupied by the OS would be 4GB + space for page file.
+That way, the operating system will take up a little more space.
+It is good that Windows 10 allows you to set up how much storage you wish to set apart for System Restore.
+Thus if compact Windows 10 takes up 3GB and you’ve set up 1GB for system restore, the total space occupied by the OS would be 4GB + space for the Page file.

-You can set up the page file to be constant using System > Advanced Properties so that you know exactly how much space is the OS using.
+You can set up the page file to be constant using System > Advanced Properties so that you know exactly how much space the OS uses.

-You can compact the Windows 10 OS while installing it or even after you have installed it.
-There are plenty of methods to compact Windows 10.
-I am mentioning two easiest methods below.
+You can compact the Windows 11/10 OS while installing it or even after you have installed it.
+There are plenty of methods to compact Windows 11/10.
+I am mentioning the two easiest methods below.

 Using DISM command

-This command will help you compact OS even as you are installing it.
+This command will help you compact the OS even when installing it.
 First, format the hard disk and partition it as you want.
 Then apply the image file using the DISM command:

 DISM.exe /Apply-Image /ImageFile: Install.WIM /Index: 1 /ApplyDir: C:\ /COMPACT:ON

-Once the image is applied to C drive, you use BCDBOOT command to specify the bootable partition:
+Once the image is applied to the C drive, you use the BCDBOOT command to specify the bootable partition:

-You can use the Compact.exe command if you have already installed Windows 10 on your computer.
-To enable Windows 10 system compression, type the following the command:
+You can use the Compact.exe command if you have already installed Windows 11/10 on your computer.
+To enable Windows system compression, type the following command:

 Compact /CompactOS: Always

-Turn off Compact OS feature in Windows 10
+How to turn off the Compact OS feature in Windows 11/10

 Compact /CompactOS: Never

-The Compact OS feature in Windows 10 is easy as you can see.
-Note that it might take up to 20-30 minutes when you run the COMPACT command to compress or decompress the files.
+The Compact OS feature in Windows 11/10 is easy, as you can see.
+When you run the COMPACT command, it might take up to 20-30 minutes to compress or decompress the files.